-Emissions from addition, combustion related emissions consist of large concentrations of other fine particles and toxic materials, thus combustion related aerosol particles.
-These have been shown to have more adverse health effects than particulate matter from other sources (Krzyzanowski et al., 2005).
-Also, BC, which is a by-product of combustion, has

-- 45 been shown to be a better indicator of the adverse health effects of atmospheric aerosol particles than the commonly monitored PM2.5 (Janssen et al., 2011). more commonly monitored mass of particles smaller than 2.5 μm in diameter (PM{2.5}) (Janssen et al., 2011).
-In the long run, inhaled fine aerosol particles can cause cardiovascular and respiratory diseases as well as cancer (Ravindra, 2019; Lequy et al., 2021).
-Lelieveld et al. (2015) estimated that globally exposure to PM{2.5} cause 1.9 million premature deaths per year. - 50 In the recent air quality guidelines, WHO recommends starting systematic measurements of BC in urban areas to reduce the uncertainty related to temporal and spatial variability of BC concentrations as well as its health, air quality, and climate impacts (WHO, 2021).
+Emissions from combustion consist of large concentrations of fine particles and toxic materials, thus combustion related aerosol particles have been shown to have more adverse health effects than particulate matter from other sources (Krzyzanowski et al., 2005).
+Also, BC, which is a by-product of combustion, has been shown to be a better indicator of the adverse health effects of atmospheric aerosol particles than the commonly monitored PM2.5 (Janssen et al., 2011).
+In the recent air quality guidelines, WHO recommends starting systematic measurements of BC in urban areas to reduce the uncertainty related to temporal and spatial variability of BC concentrations as well as its health, air quality, and climate impacts (WHO, 2021).
 Even though of the recommendations to monitor BC, there are yet no limit values regarding BC concentration due to lack of epidemiological exposure studies.

 Due to the various sources and rather short lifetime (compared to greenhouse gases), BC has a lot of temporal and spatial variation, which causes uncertainties in estimating the effects of BC on climate and air quality.
-Especially in urban areas, the concentration of BC can vary depending on both anthropogenic and natural factors: e.g., changing traffic rate, local biomass combustion, and weather conditions, orography, or close by buildings that affect the dilution by wind or convection (Helin et al., 2018; (Caubel et al., 2019; Helin et al., 2018; Luoma et al., 2021b).
-For example, BC concentration can beconcentrations are halved by moving 30m away from a busy traffic lane (Enroth et al., 2016).
-Due to these various sources and rather short
+Especially in urban areas, the concentration of BC can vary depending on both anthropogenic and natural factors: e.g., traffic rate, local biomass combustion, and weather conditions, orography, or close by buildings that affect the dilution by wind or convection (Caubel et al., 2019; Helin et al., 2018; Luoma, Niemi, et al., 2021).
+For example, BC concentration can be halved by moving 30m away from a busy traffic lane (Enroth et al., 2016).